Frédéric Volle: Career

 Four years later, Volle finished fourth with the French team in the 1996 Olympic tournament.
 He played seven games and scored numerous goals.
 He was the second highest scorer.
-Volle also has a silver from 1993 world Championship in Sweden, Stolkholm and in the 1995 world championship in Iceland Volle won the world cup against Croatia.
+Volle also has a silver from 1993 World Championship in Sweden, Stolkholm, where France lost to Russia in the final.

+In the 2004-2005 season he was the coach for the German club SG Kronau/Östringen.